 She quickly became a reporter on the local radio station, but in contrast to other women during that time, she didn’t cover fashion and cooking, but real news.

 She roamed Alaska with a microphone and reported on military exercises at sea, broadcast from fishing boats and remote villages in Alaska and more.

 The New York Times called her “an Alaskan housewife and mother who does the job of a man with a microphone.”

 Chance kept broadcasting even after life in town returned to normal, and started a PR company.
 In the end of the 1960s, she decided to join politics and was elected to the local House of Representatives in Alaska.

 Despite being elected through the Democrat party, she went on to marry a Republican congress member in 1971.
 They both kept their jobs in the House of Representatives, each in their own party.

 One of her greatest achievements as a lawmaker was to pass abortion legislation in the state – 3 years before abortion was approved in the United States.

-In 1998 the voice of the woman who helped so many people remain calm even when the worst had happened, was forever lost.
+The voice of the woman who helped so many people remain calm even when the worst had happened, was forever silenced.